rmorshea/pybooster/docs/src/concepts.md

 You can use all of these decorators on methods of a class as well.

+!!! note

+    You can always skip injecting a dependency by passing a value directly as an argument:

+    ```python
+    assert hello_greeting(recipient="Bob") == "Hello, Bob!"
+    ```

+    This will not trigger the provider for `Recipient` and will use the value passed to the function instead.
+Doing so can be useful for re-using a dependency across multiple function calls without the indirection created by establishing a [`shared`](#shared-contexts) context.

 ### Inline Injector

 If you need to access the current value of a dependency outside of a function, you can